 The award-winning Dialogue of Civilizations program takes Northeastern students of all majors around the world to experience different cultures first hand through meetings and discussions.
 The faculty-led Dialogue of Civilizations is an intensive series of two-to five-week summer for-credit programs in more than 20 different countries.
 Participants meet with government leaders, local groups, and students for one-on-one discovery.
 Participants may:

-Traditional Study Abroad programs are available to students who wish to study in another country and transfer credit back to Northeastern.
-Students may choose to spend an entire year abroad through the Experiential Year Abroad program, an international experience option that provides students the opportunity to extend a traditional study abroad or Dialogue of Civilizations trip with a six-month international co-op.
+Study abroad programs are available to students who wish to study in another country and transfer credit back to Northeastern.
+Opportunities are available at various institutions, including the London School of Economics, Oxford University, University of Hong Kong, and University of Sydney.
+Students may choose to spend an entire year abroad through the Experiential Year Abroad program, an international experience option that provides students the opportunity to extend a study abroad or Dialogue of Civilizations trip with a six-month global co-op.

-For students embarking on an international co-op, the Presidential Global Scholars Program is a competitive grants program that provides up to 200 students annually with the financial means to work in another country.
-The Presidential Global Scholars and Presidential Global Fellows recognize outstanding students, and may require additional expectations to the international co-op, such as a capstone project, research paper, or reflective essay on students’ global leadership experience.
+The Presidential Global Scholars and Presidential Global Fellows awards recognize outstanding students embarking on global co-ops.
+This is a competitive grants program that provides up to 200 students annually with the financial means to work in another country.
+Grants may add additional requirements to the global co-op expectations, such as a capstone project, research paper, or reflective essay on students’ global leadership experience.